Skip to main content

 Recreate the Music Sample

-Some copyright owners want their music to be sampled; so, they encourage music sampling.
-These are good samples to find and use, since the process will be less tedious and surely fruitful.
+Some copyright owners want their music sampled, so they encourage other artists to use their work.
+These are good samples to find and use since the process will be easier and likely end with you having a sample.

 Contact the Artist Directly

-If the artist still has some control over what sampling is cleared, you may have better luck contacting the artist directly.
+If the artist still has some control over what sampling gets clearance, you may have better luck contacting them directly.
 This is especially true when the copyright owners of the master recording and the publisher are not helpful.

 Hire a Lawyer to Help with Music Sampling

 Obtaining permission for music sampling can be a long and tedious process.
-However, legal claims of copyright infringement could mean that you are unable to use the music sample and you may even have to pay money damages.
-To avoid this legal trouble, be sure to contact an intellectual property attorney to help you get sample clearance.
+Yet legal claims of copyright infringement could mean that you cannot use the music sample, and you may even have to pay money for damages.
+Contact an intellectual property attorney to help you get sample clearance and avoid legal trouble.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help